Digital video: Overview

 Digital video comprises a series of digital images displayed in rapid succession.
 In the context of video, these images are called frames.
-(Note: In fact the still images correspond to frames only in the case of progressive scan video.
+(Note: In fact, the still images correspond to frames only in the case of progressive scan video.
 In interlaced video, they correspond to fields.
 See for clarification.)
 The rate at which frames are displayed is known as the frame rate and is measured in frames per second.
 Every frame is a digital image and so comprises a formation of pixels.
-The color of a pixel is represented by a fixed number of bits of that color where the information of the color is stored within the image.
-For example, 8-bit captures 256 levels per channel, and 10-bit captures 1,024 levels per channel.'
+The color of a pixel is represented by a fixed number of bits of that color, where the information of the color is stored within the image.
+For example, 8-bit captures 256 levels per channel, and 10-bit captures 1,024 levels per channel.
 The more bits, the more subtle variations of colors can be reproduced.
 This is called the color depth, or bit depth, of the video.

 Interlacing

-In interlaced video each frame is composed of two halves of an image.
+In interlaced video, each frame is composed of two halves of an image.
 The first half contains only the odd-numbered lines of a full frame.
 The second half contains only the even-numbered lines.
 These halves are referred to individually as fields.
 Two consecutive fields compose a full frame.
-If an interlaced video has a frame rate of 30 frames per second the field rate is 60 fields per second, though both part of interlaced video, frames per second and fields per second are separate numbers.
+If an interlaced video has a frame rate of 30 frames per second, the field rate is 60 fields per second.